Kreloc/useful-info/financial/free/tools.md

 ## Other

 * [Blender](https://www.blender.org/) - Open source, cross platform suite of tools for 3D creation
-* [Calibre](http://calibre-ebook.com/) - Free ebook library management
+* [Calibre](https://calibre-ebook.com/) - Free ebook library management
 * [CeltX](https://www.celtx.com/index.html) - Free scriptwriting and all-in-one production studio
 * [ClipCube](http://zodcode.com/clipcube) - clipboard history.
 I missed this when using Windows
 * [ClipX](http://clipx.org/) - a tiny clipboard history manager.
 It is sweet, it is free, use it.
 ClipCube alternative
 * [Feedly](http://feedly.com/index.html#discover) -  Read more, know more.
 RSS feed.
 They also have an awesome app
-* [f.lux](https://justgetflux.com/) - Tints your computer screen to be easier on the eyes
 * [IFTT](https://ifttt.com/) - Mobile App for automating your phone
 * [imslp](http://imslp.org/) - sheet music
+* [Mint](https://www.mint.com/) - Get your finances firmly under control.
+Categorizes transactions from your accounts, and even tracks mortgages/loans.
+It allows you to set budgets for expenditures of certain types and then tracks those on a month-to-month basis and will nag you when you're spending too much on something.
 * [Ninite](https://ninite.com/) - Update/install popular programs all at once
 * [Pocket](https://getpocket.com/) - a great site for saving articles, recipes or whole pages for later offline viewing, and cloud syncs with all your devices
-* [Portable Apps](http://portableapps.com/) -  load several apps on a thumb drive to run on any Windows PC
+* [Portable Apps](http://portableapps.com/) - Load several apps on a thumb drive to run on any Windows PC
+* [Pushbullet](https://www.pushbullet.com/) - Send files to your phone; receive phone notifications on your desktop.
 * [Rainmeter](https://www.rainmeter.net/) - Windows desktop customisation.
 Similar to Conky for Linux
 * [Spoon](https://turbo.net/#spoon.net) - Use your software and files from any desktop. free virtualization startup that lets users launch full desktop apps from any browser without having any of them installed on my computer
 * [TeraCopy](http://codesector.com/teracopy) - designed to copy and move files at the maximum possible speed.
 It skips bad files during the copying process, and then displays them at the end of the transfer so that you can see which ones need attention